2020 February 29 to March 10

-To fully enjoy this tour, you should be prepared to walk on uneven surfaces when we visit historical sites for 1-3 hours each day.
+To fully enjoy this tour, be prepared to walk on uneven surfaces when visiting historical sites for 1-3 hours a day.
 On some days we will be driving 2-4 hours on winding, narrow roads.
 Optional activities such as mountain biking will be available at some locations.

 This tour starts and ends at the Bandaranaike International Airport in Colombo, Sri Lanka.